 Work-Based Learning: The Work-Based Learning (WBL) program is designed to provide experiences and activities that support a school to career transition.
 Students are allowed to work off campus in the business community during the school day to learn more about a chosen career.
-Students participating in WBL must be in grades 11 or 12 and at least 16 years of age.
+Students participating in WBL must be at least 15 years of age by September 1st of the current school year.
 Students must also have a GPA of 75 or higher, teacher recommendation, and good attendance and discipline.
 Students participating in WBL may be paid or unpaid for their work experience.